gckirchoff/peer-to-public/src/lib/content/posts/covid-as-a-top-cause-of-death.md

 As we can see from the fully laid out view, COVID-19 is relatively far higher in terms of the proportion of deaths it caused.
 It's important to note that we're still looking at the exact same absolute number of deaths from COVID-19.
 This just feels worse due to the different, and more accurate, framing of its impact.

-Something more to keep in mind is that prior COVID-19 infection is a major risk factor for subsequently dying of Coronary Heart Disease.
+Something more to keep in mind is that prior COVID-19 infection is a major risk factor for [developing heart problems](https://my.clevelandclinic.org/health/articles/heart-problems-after-covid).
 This means that there is potentially a substantial proportion of those who have died from heart disease that wouldn't have had they not been infected with SARS-CoV-2.
-These deaths are listed as coronary heart disease, but in some sense may be better suited as Covid deaths due to the causal relationship.
+These deaths are listed as Coronary Heart Disease, but in some sense may be better suited as Covid deaths due to the causal relationship.

-Just as marketers exploit our reference dependence to make us believe we're getting a good deal while they profit, the deliberate framing of causes of death can lead us to feel safe continuing to work and consume, ultimately keeping stock futures high.
+Just as marketers exploit our tendency for reference dependence to make us believe we're getting a good deal while they profit, the deliberate framing of causes of death can mislead us into thinking that COVID-19 is less deadly than it truly is.

 ## Methodology